 The Gospel Is the Means to Faith; Faith Produces Obedience

-And with this, Paul closes his letter with the very same aim that he began with in Romans 1:5, “We have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations.”
+And with this, Paul closes his letter with the very same aim that he began with in Romans 1:5: “We have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations.”
 Notice three parallels between the beginning and the ending.
-1) His aim is the obedience of faith.
-2) This is for all the nations, not just Israel.
-3) In Romans 1:5, this is all “for the sake of his [Jesus’] name,” and in Romans 16:27, Paul breaks into the concluding doxology: “to the only wise God be glory forevermore through Jesus Christ.”
-For the sake of Jesus’ name and for the glory of God through Jesus is the same thing.
-That is the ultimate goal of the gospel: The gospel awakens and strengthens faith which leads to conformity to Christ which displays the glory of God.
+(1) His aim is the obedience of faith.
+(2) This is for all the nations, not just Israel.
+(3) In Romans 1:5, this is all “for the sake of his [Jesus’s] name,” and in Romans 16:27, Paul breaks into the concluding doxology: “to the only wise God be glory forevermore through Jesus Christ.”
+For the sake of Jesus’s name and for the glory of God through Jesus is the same thing.
+That is the ultimate goal of the gospel: the gospel awakens and strengthens faith that leads to conformity to Christ, which displays the glory of God.

 So in the beginning and the ending of this letter Paul says that the gospel and his apostleship (and, by implication, our ministry and your life!) has this great aim: that Jesus Christ would be seen as glorious — magnificent — among all the peoples of the world by means of the obedience of Christians which flows from their faith in him.

 And if you wonder what kind of obedience he has in mind, he left us in no doubt.
 Just recall some of Romans 12: